-Some Indigenous groups have established or asserted Indigenous treaty, title and rights to portions of Canada.
-Although there are no outstanding Indigenous and treaty rights claims currently affecting lands where we operate, no certainty exists that any lands currently unaffected by claims brought by Indigenous groups will remain unaffected by future claims.
+Indigenous groups across Canada have established and asserted treaty entitlements, title to land and Aboriginal rights.
+Although there are no treaty, title or rights claims currently affecting lands where we operate, no certainty exists that any lands currently unaffected by such claims brought by Indigenous groups will remain unaffected by future claims.
 Such claims, if successful, could have a material adverse impact on our operations or pace of growth.

 The Canadian federal and provincial governments have a duty to consult with Indigenous people when contemplating actions that may adversely affect the asserted or proven Indigenous or treaty rights and, in certain circumstances, accommodate their concerns.
-The scope of the duty to consult by federal and provincial governments varies with the circumstances and is often the subject of litigation.
+The scope of the duty to consult by federal and provincial governments varies upon the circumstances and is often the subject of litigation.
 The fulfillment of the duty to consult Indigenous people and any associated accommodations may adversely affect our ability to, or increase the timeline to, obtain or renew, permits, leases, licences and other approvals, or to meet the terms and conditions of those approvals.
-For example, a recent British Columbia Supreme Court decision determined that the cumulative impacts of government sanctioned industrial development on the traditional territories of a First Nation in northeast British Columbia breached that group's treaty rights.
-Recently, the Government of British Columbia and the First Nation came to an agreement relating to further industrial activities in the area.
-The developments in northeastern British Columbia relating to Indigenous rights may lead to similar claims of cumulative effects across Canada in other areas covered by numbered treaties.
+For example, a 2021 British Columbia Supreme Court decision determined that the cumulative impacts of government sanctioned industrial development on the traditional territories of a First Nation in northeast British Columbia breached that group's treaty rights.
+In 2023, the Government of British Columbia and the First Nation came to an agreement relating to further industrial activities in the area.
+The developments in northeastern British Columbia relating to Indigenous rights may lead to similar claims of cumulative effects across Canada in other areas covered by treaties.
 The long-term impacts and associated risks of the decision on the Canadian oil and natural gas industry remains uncertain.
 See "Industry Conditions - Indigenous Rights".